 A dog rushes you as you walk by.
 You go to a neighbor’s house and the dog attacks.
 You’re told a dog is friendly but when you reach down to pet it, it’s teeth sink in.
 While some dog breeds are considered to be more prone to bite than others, any dog can be a biter.
 This is especially true when their owner is negligent and doesn’t train them, keep them on a leash, or keep them away from people.
 In Nevada, many cities and counties have leash laws.
 If an owner doesn’t follow them and their dog bites you, they may be liable for your medical and other expenses.

 We go to the doctor to help make us better, not to get sicker or injured in a new way.
 We expect them to take care of us when we need them.
 If a doctor or other health care professional fails to provide quality care and injures you, they may be liable for medical malpractice.
 It’s not always easy to tell if what you’ve experienced qualifies.
 But if you suspect the doctor, nurse, or other provider was at fault, you need to talk to a qualified personal injury attorney as soon as possible.

 How many recalls do we experience every day?
-Air bags, baby strollers, eggs, lettuce, toys, drugs — any consumer product can be defective and cause harm.
+Airbags, baby strollers, eggs, lettuce, toys, drugs — any consumer product can be defective and cause harm.
 If you use something that was made with a defect or designed so that it’s unsafe to use, that’s a problem.
 If that product injures you, the manufacturer may be held responsible for your injuries.
-Because defective products encompass so many things, it’s important to discuss your specific situation with an attorney.
+Because defective products encompass so many things, it’s important to discuss your specific situation with an attorney specializing in car accidents.